 Activities for the whole family.

-Shuswap Medicine Loop → Outdoor Games Area → Mini Cart Course
+Shuswap Medicine Trail Loop → Community Park → Outdoor Games Areas

 Grab your little ones and explore the village to take part in these fun activities for the whole family.
 Sun Peaks is known for being a destination that caters to families, and you don’t even have to leave the comfort of the village to have some fun.
-Start your mini-adventure with a self-guided walk around the Shuswap Medicine Loop where you’ll have the opportunity to learn about local flora, fauna and First Nations traditional medicines.
-Next, head to the upper village and check out the free outdoor games area where you can take turns on the ping pong table or the checkerboard.
-Wander down the pedestrian-only village all the way to the village base and you will be greeted by the Mini Cart Course.
-This fun course allows kids aged 3+ to get behind a pedal powered wheel or hop on a run bike.
+Start your mini-adventure with a self-guided walk around the Shuswap Medicine Trail Loop where you’ll have the opportunity to learn about local flora, fauna and First Nations traditional medicines.
+Next, head to the Community Park where you will find a playground with swings and a slide, as well as a large field with a baseball backstop and soccer nets.
+Wander on down through the pedestrian-only village and check out the free outdoor games areas.
+You can take turns on the ping pong table, test your stills on the giant chess or checker boards, or challenge your family to game of connect 4.

 Pedal your way around three trails.

 Altitude XC → Big Rock Ride XC → Level Up